 bill or bills, and the particular item, matter or amount, and the extent

 of and reasons for the differences between the budget agency and the

 budget committee shall be stated fully in the budget report.
-Before
+The

-preparation, the budget report and the budget bill or bills shall be
+budget committee shall submit the budget report and the budget bill

 (b) Whenever during the period beginning thirty (30) days prior to a regular session of the general assembly the budget report and budget bill or bills have been completed and printed and are available for distribution, upon the request of a member of the general assembly an informal distribution of one (1) copy of each such document shall be made by the budget committee to such members.
 During business hours, and as may be otherwise required during sessions of the general assembly, the budget agency shall make available to the members of the general assembly so much as they shall require of its accumulated staff information, analyses and reports concerning the fiscal affairs of the state and the current budget report and budget bill or bills.